 Since 2019 Material Research has worked with many of the world's leading journalists and environmental health and social justice organizations.
 Our collaborations have increased common understanding about the origins of toxic pollution and inequity.

-At launch on January 1, 2023, the Material Research Atlas of Toxic Manufacturing identifies 465 factories that we have investigated.
+At launch on January 1, 2023, the Material Research Atlas of Toxic Manufacturing identified 465 factories that we have investigated.
+By October 2023, the Atlas identifies over 600 facilities..
 All information presented is open access and was compiled to facilitate work by communities, journalists, environmental justice groups, politicians or any world citizen who wants to use their right to be informed about the chemical hazards and toxic chemicals produced close to their homes or anywhere.

 Site information includes links to related reports and articles published by our partners.
 We will add hundreds of factories to the Atlas in the coming months.